dotnet/docs-maui/docs/fundamentals/shell/navigation.md

 about
 ```

-To navigate to the `ShellContent` object for the `dogs` route, the absolute route URI is `//animals/domestic/dogs`.
-Similarly, to navigate to the `ShellContent` object for the `about` route, the absolute route URI is `//about`.
+To navigate to the <xref:Microsoft.Maui.Controls.ShellContent> object for the `dogs` route, the absolute route URI is `//animals/domestic/dogs`.
+Similarly, to navigate to the <xref:Microsoft.Maui.Controls.ShellContent> object for the `about` route, the absolute route URI is `//about`.

 > [!WARNING]
 > An `ArgumentException` will be thrown on app startup if a duplicate route is detected.
 This exception will also be thrown if two or more routes at the same level in the hierarchy share a route name.